pe-st/garmin-connect-export/README.md

-                        the file and remove the ZIP file -ot, --originaltime   will set downloaded (and possibly unzipped) file time to the activity start time
-  -t TEMPLATE, --template TEMPLATE
+                        the file and remove the ZIP file -ot, --originaltime   will set downloaded (and possibly unzipped) file time to the activity start time --desc [DESC]         append the activity's description to the file name of the download; limit size if number is given -t TEMPLATE, --template TEMPLATE
                         template file with desired columns for CSV output
 ```

 Examples:
 `python gcexport.py --count all` will download all of your data to a dated directory.

+`python gcexport.py -c all -f gpx -ot --desc 20` will export all of your data in GPX format, set the timestamp of the GPX files to the start time of the activity and append the 20 first characters of the activity's description to the file name.

 `python gcexport.py -c all -e /Applications/LibreOffice.app/Contents/MacOS/soffice -a calc` will download all of your data and then use LibreOffice to open the CSV file with the list of your activities (the path to LibreOffice is platform-specific; the example is for macOS).